3 Signs You Are Healing From Trauma: What True Healing Feels Like

-In this series, I'm answering the top questions that highly driven empath women ask about the nervous system.
-This article covers a pervasive problem that women have when they start working with us.
-What is healing?
+Navigating the complex journey of healing, especially when grappling with past traumas, is a challenging yet crucial process that many face.
+This article covers a couple of pervasive questions that people have when they start working with us: What is healing?
 What are the signs you are healing from trauma?

-You need to read this article if you're doing many practices like mindfulness and journaling, but you're always looking for the next thing that will allow you to heal.
-By the end, you will know if you are genuinely healing or if you are bypassing your wounds, past trauma, and inner child work.
+If you’ve been employing various self-help exercises, such as mindfulness practices or journaling, but still find yourself seeking a transformative breakthrough, this article is for you.
+By the end, you will know if you are genuinely healing, or if you are bypassing your wounds, past trauma, and inner child work.

-What does “healing” really mean for highly driven women?
-And what are the three signs of healing?
+What does “healing” really mean?
+And what are the three signs of true healing?

 This is perfect for you if you are experiencing…